selineyp/ASP-UI/README.md

 # SMTI Solver

-This software provides a user interface for solving Stable Marriage Problem(SMP) instances.
+This software provides a user interface for solving Stable Marriage Problem with Ties and Incomplete Lists (SMTI) instances.
 Users may select .txt input files by clicking the File tab and/or edit them in text area.

 ## Input format